Radiation therapy

 You may notice a lack of interest in sex or a loss of desire (libido), or you may feel too tired or unwell to want to be intimate.
 You may feel less sexually attractive to your partner because of changes to your body.
 All of these feelings are quite common.

-Radiation therapy can also make sexual intercourse painful, difficult or uncomfortable, depending on where the radiation therapy is given.
+Although it is usually safe to have sexual intercourse, it may be uncomfortable, depending on where the radiation therapy is given.
 Talk to your doctor about ways to manage side effects that change your sex life.

 Using contraception